Shady Acres Village

-Shady Acres Village was originally located several hundred yards north, a 20'x40' fruit stand the offered the public local produce.
+Shady Acres Village was originally located several hundred yards north, a 20'x40' fruit stand that offered the public local produce.
 That location and operation were sold to new owners in 2005 and then unfortunately burned down in 2011.
-The original founders of Shady Acres Village purchased the property back and began to rebuild, adding outdoor displays and a gardening center along with a store and buffet restaurant.
-They now operate in a setting that looks like it has been there forever, so comfortably situated next to the farm lands and vinyards and pine trees.
+The original founders of Shady Acres Village purchased the property back and began to rebuild in the current location, adding outdoor displays and a gardening center along with a retail store and buffet restaurant.
+They now operate in a setting that looks like it has been there forever, so comfortably situated next to the farm lands and vineyards and pine trees.
 Walk in to a great experience at Shady Acres Village and inspect the homemade delicacies on the shelves of the village store.

 Shady Acres Village Diner offers fresh vegetables, Pecan Smoked BBQ Ribs and original recipes for dishes that rank as some of the best Southern Cooking you can find anywhere.
 The lunch menu is served buffet-style to make it easy for you to pick out your favorites.